Spain to trial mixing COVID-19 vaccines after restricting AstraZeneca shot

 Asked about the report at a news conference, health official Fernando Simon said it was best not to start a media debate based on a draft proposal.

-Despite delays to the deployment of the one-shot Johnson & Johnson (JNJ.N) vaccine and supply disruptions at AstraZeneca, Spain still expects to have half its 47 million population fully inoculated by late July. read more
+Despite delays to the deployment of the one-shot Johnson & Johnson vaccine and supply disruptions at AstraZeneca, Spain still expects to have half its 47 million population fully inoculated by late July.

 By Monday, 7.2% of the population had received a full course, while almost 20% had received at least one dose.